opensource-observer/oso/docs/docs/contribute/share-insights.md

 ## Impact Vectors

 We are building a suite of **impact vectors** that can be used to compare the impact of different open source projects.
 We are looking for contributions to help us build a library of impact vectors.
-For more information on how to contribute, check out the [Analyze Impact Vectors](./data-science/analyze-impact-vectors) section.
+For more information, check out the [Impact Vector Specification](../resources/impact-vector-spec).